francoismichel/ssh3-spec/draft-michel-ssh3.md

 for managing access to critical resources in different organizations.
-Sharing computing resources using SSHv2 through these mechanisms generally requires the deployment of middlewares managing the mapping between identities and SSH keys or certificates.
-Adding HTTP authentication to SSH allows welcoming these authentication methods directly and interface SSH3 more naturally with existing architectures.
+Sharing computing resources using SSHv2 through these mechanisms generally requires the deployment of middleware managing the mapping between identities and SSH keys or certificates.
+Adding HTTP authentication to SSH allows welcoming these authentication methods directly and interfaces SSH3 more naturally with existing architectures.
 As a proof-of-concept, OpenID Connect has been implemented in our SSH3 prototype.
 Other web authentication standards such as Passkeys/WebAuthn {{WebAuthn}}
 allow administrators to restrict remote access to specific client devices in addition to users.

+{::comment}
+référence vers le prototype ?
+{:/comment}

 ### URL multiplexing and undiscoverability

 Relying on HTTP allows easily placing SSH endpoints as resources accessible through specific URLs.
-First, it makes it easier to integrate SSH endpoints to existing web servers that already perform user authentication and authorization.
+First, this makes it easier to integrate SSH endpoints on web servers that already perform user authentication and authorization.
 Second, it allows placing several SSH server instances on the same physical machine on the same port.
-This instances can run in different virtual machines, containers or simply different users and be multiplexed on a URL-basis.
+These instances can run in different virtual machines, containers or simply different users and be multiplexed on a URL-basis.
-Finally, it allows placing SSH endpoints behind secret URLs, reducing the exposure of SSH hosts to scanning and bruteforce attacks.
+Finally, SSH3 endpoints can be placed behind secret URLs, reducing the exposure of SSH3 hosts to scanning and brute force attacks.
 This goes in line with the will of having undiscoverable resources also tackled by other IETF working groups {{HTTP-SIGNATURE}}.
 This property is not provided by SSHv2 since the SSHv2 server announces its SSH version string to any connected TCP client.
-If wanted, SSH3 hosts can be made undistinguishable from any HTTP server.
+If wanted, SSH3 hosts can be made indistinguishable from any HTTP server.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Estalishing an SSH3 conversation {#establishing}
+# Establishing an SSH3 conversation {#establishing}

 We choose the term "conversation" to avoid ambiguities with the existing concepts of SSH shell session and QUIC connection.
 An SSH3 conversation can be started using the HTTP/3 Extended CONNECT